The Directive on Consumer Rights was adopted in November 2011. Guidelines are foreseen for 2014.

 What is the problem?

-After the adoption on of the Consumer Rights Directive, proper enforcement must be secured in key sectors.
+After the adoption on of the Consumer Rights Directive (published in November 2011), proper enforcement must be secured in key sectors.

 Why is EU action required?

 The Digital Area is a particularly sensitive area for consumer, where despite the freedom and empowerment opportunities offered by the Internet, in certain limited cases, the consumers might end up being even more vulnerable than in the physical world.

 The Directive on Consumer Rights, which was published on 22 November 2011, aims at achieving a real business-to-consumer (B2C) internal market, striking the right balance between a high level of consumer protection and the competitiveness of enterprises.